Picoodi/Shellgebra/README.md

 # Shellgebra
-A python Programm for mathematics right in your shell
+A python Programm for mathematics right in your shell.